-CHE 105: Introduction to Biochemistry (2 credits)
+CHE 105: Introduction to Biochemistry (3 credits)

-Prerequisite: CHE 103 or equivalent

-The basics of organic chemistry and biochemistry are surveyed.
+Prerequisite: MAT 82 or MAT 92; ENG 82 or RENG 92 or appropriate course waivers or ACCUPLACER scores surveyed.
 Topics include the nature of organic compounds, functional groups, carbohydrates, lipids, proteins, enzymes, vitamins, hormones, drugs, and nucleic acids.
 This course is primarily for students enrolled in the Dental Hygiene Program but is open to others.
 This course does not have a laboratory component.